dalibo/pitrery/INSTALL.md

     # Changing this requires a restart
     archive_mode = on

-    # The archive command using the defaults
+    # The archive command using the defaults from pitr.conf
     archive_command = '/usr/local/bin/archive_xlog %p'

     # The archive command with parameters